MzrMag/BENG-183-Group-8/RNA-Seq Data Quality Control.md

  ![Image](fastp_result.jpg)
 As the figure demonstrates, the curve for base G is abnormal before processing and the quantity of G does not match that of cytosine (C) which violates Chargaff's rule.
 After fastp processing, the curve for G gets normalized and the proportions of G and C matches.
  ![Image](fastp_report.png)
  The figure demonstrates the pre-filtering and post-filtering statistical values for a sample data.
-363.76K reads with low quality is removed as well as 34.8K reads that are too short.
+The 363.76K reads with low quality is removed as well as 34.8K reads that are too short.

  ## References
  1. Chen, S., Zhou, Y., Chen, Y., &amp; Gu, J. (2018, September 1).
 Fastp: An ultra-fast all-in-one FASTQ preprocessor.
 Bioinformatics (Oxford, England). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6129281/